Here’s how you can get a second shot at Startup Battlefield – TechCrunch

 We’re big believers in second chances here at TechCrunch, and that’s great news for early-stage founders who didn’t apply to compete in the Startup Battlefield during Disrupt 2020 (September 14-18).
 Your second chance comes in the form of two Wild Card entries to the world’s most legendary startup competition.

-Want a shot to head-to-head with some of the best new startups from around the world?
+Want a shot to go head-to-head with some of the best new startups from around the world?
 Go buy a Digital Startup Alley Package and exhibit your standout startup to thousands of Disrupt 2020 attendees.
 TechCrunch editors will designate two outstanding early-stage startups from Digital Startup Alley as Wild Card entries.

 You’ll have just a few days to prepare before you join the other Startup Battlefield competitors and deliver a six-minute pitch and demo to a panel of judges — top-name VCs and technologists.
 You’ll also answer a Q&A after your pitch.
 If you make it through to round two, you’ll do it all again to a fresh set of experts.